tonyjurg/Create_morpheus_TF_dataset/Decoding_Morpheus_output/README.md

 In certain cases, there are two lemma entries, indicated by a number concatenated to the Betacode lemma.
 In such cases, the entries differ in grammatical role and meaning and should be treated as two separate lexemes that merely share the lemma string (homonymy).

 For example, the word `h)\` (betacode for the single‐letter word ἢ) has two lemma entries, `h)/1` and `h)/2`.
-Note the back slash  `\` and forward slash `/` are accent marks belonging to the lemma; only the final number functions numeric suffix, just as in the standard way of tagging homonyms (think ἢ¹ vs. ἢ²).
+Note the back slash  `\` and forward slash `/` are accent marks belonging to the lemma; only the final number functions as a numeric suffix, just as in the standard way of tagging homonyms (think ἢ¹ vs. ἢ²).
 Entry 1 has the part-of-speech tag `conj` (co-ordinating conjunction “or”), where entry 2 has the part-of-speech tag `exclam` (exclamatory particle “ah!”, “verily”, etc.).

 For certain lemmata Morpheus adds a betacode suffix `-pl` (-πλ).
 Examining its occurenses in the GNT all instances where Morpheus adds the suffix `-pl` can be linked mostly to persons, in a few instances  to places (e.g., `*(ierosolu/mois`; Ἱεροσολύμοις).